Am I Experiencing Mental Health Symptoms Of Peripartum Depression?

 As with many mental disorders, the exact causes of peripartum depression are unknown.
 However, several risk factors are thought to contribute to the disorder.
 These include a history of depression; genetic influences; hormonal changes; stress during pregnancy, birth, and early caregiving; and other environmental factors.

 Toddlers and preschool-age children with parents who have depression of some type may be at increased risk of having poor self-control, cognitive difficulties, and difficulties with social interactions.
 School-age children and adolescents may be at increased risk for weakened adaptive functioning, conduct disorders, affective disorders, and anxiety disorders.
-Such potential risks to the child’s health is an additional reason that it’s typically recommended that you seek mental health care right away if you’re experiencing symptoms of peripartum depression.
+Such potential risks to the child’s health are an additional reason that it’s typically recommended that you seek mental health care right away if you’re experiencing symptoms of peripartum depression.

 What are the symptoms of peripartum depression?

-• Crying without an apparent cause
+- Crying without an apparent cause

-• Feeling sluggish
+- Feeling sluggish

-• Experiencing fatigue
+- Experiencing fatigue

-• Having feelings of hopelessness or worthlessness
+- Having feelings of hopelessness or worthlessness

-• Showing little interest in the new baby
+- Showing little interest in the new baby

-• Feeling a lack of bond with the new baby
+- Feeling a lack of bond with the new baby

-• Losing interest in activities previously enjoyed
+- Losing interest in activities previously enjoyed

-• Difficulty concentrating
+- Difficulty concentrating

-• Feeling like a bad parent
+- Feeling like a bad parent

-• Feeling irritable, anxious, or restless
+- Feeling irritable, anxious, or restless

-• Feeling isolated, guilty, or ashamed
+- Feeling isolated, guilty, or ashamed

-When symptoms of major depression occur during pregnancy or from one month to six months after the delivery, it can indicate a diagnosis of peripartum depression.
+When symptoms of major depression occur during pregnancy or from one month to six months after delivery, it can indicate a diagnosis of peripartum depression.
 According to a 2019 study, peripartum depression is the leading cause of disease burden for birthing parents and their families.
 It also reports that a gestational parent has a greater risk of being admitted to a psychiatric hospital within the first month after giving birth than at any other time in their life.

 Note that postpartum psychosis is another related condition that can affect a birthing parent in the two weeks following delivery.
 It’s characterized by delusions, hallucinations, hyperactivity, severe depression, decreased need for sleep, paranoia, and other related symptoms.
 It’s more likely to occur in those with a personal or family history of bipolar disorder or psychotic episodes.
 Seeking treatment right away is typically recommended for these symptoms or symptoms of postpartum/peripartum depression.

-Non-gestational parents can also experience this condition
+Non-gestational parents can also experience peripartum depression

 It’s worth noting that newer evidence suggests it’s not only gestational parents who may be at risk for developing a mental health condition like peripartum depression.
-Partners of any gender, adoptive parents, and other caregivers such as family, can also experience postpartum depression after a new baby or child has been brought home.
+Partners of any gender, adoptive parents, and other caregivers, such as family, can also experience postpartum depression after a new baby or child has been brought home.

 According to an article in the US News and World Report, the APA reports that 4% of partners experience depression in their first year after their child's birth.
 Younger partners, those with significant financial burdens, and those with a history of depression are reported to be at increased risk.
 Non-gestational parents can also seek support and treatment when experiencing peripartum or postpartum depression or other mental health challenges.

-The typical treatment for any type of depression is psychotherapy either on its own or combined with medication.
+The typical treatment for any type of depression is psychotherapy, either on its own or combined with medication.
 Note that the sooner the affected person begins treatment, the more effective it may be.

 There are risks for pregnant and nursing parents and their babies if they take certain medications during this time.
 Because of these known risks, many doctors may recommend psychotherapy without medication as the first course of treatment for peripartum depression, especially if symptoms are mild.

-If a doctor does decide that medication is the right course of action for an individual experiencing peripartum depression, they will likely monitor its effects carefully.
+If a doctor decides that medication is the right course of action for an individual experiencing peripartum depression, they will likely monitor its effects carefully.
 Remember that withdrawing from antidepressant medications too quickly could result in serious health consequences, which is why it’s critical to ask your doctor before stopping, starting, or changing your dose of any medication—especially while pregnant or nursing.

 Psychotherapy

 The first-line treatment for most types of depression, including peripartum depression, is usually psychotherapy, or talk therapy.
-Cognitive-behavior therapy (CBT) in particular may be able to help an individual find symptom relief and embark on the path toward healing.
+Cognitive-behavioral therapy (CBT) in particular may be able to help an individual find symptom relief and embark on the path toward healing.
 A therapist can give them a safe space to express their emotions without judgment, help them learn to recognize and adjust distorted thoughts, and recommend healthy coping mechanisms for difficult feelings associated with depression or parenthood.

 Lifestyle changes